Tiffany Doggett: Critical commentary

 Doggett was widely perceived to have been the series' main antagonist in its first season.
 She was seen to be homophobic and racist; one Cosmopolitan critic described her as 'vile'.
 A critic for TV Insider described the first season Doggett as "terrifying, manipulative and so entirely unlikable" but also "hypnotic to watch".
 Horatia Harrod's review in the Daily Telegraph described Manning's portrayal of Doggett as "brilliantly unhinged".
 Other critics have praised the character, especially in the final episode of season one; calling her "fantastic", a "solid character" and "one of the best characters on the show".
 Some also felt that Manning's performance was worthy of an Emmy nomination.

 Manning was described by critic Horatia Harrod as "brilliantly unhinged" in her portrayal of Doggett.

 Following the release of the first season of Orange is the New Black, Doggett received some criticism from different media.
 Writing for The American Conservative, B. D. McClay claimed that Doggett was a poor and inaccurate representation of American Christians; "Pennsatucky is such an aggressively terrible character" and "her faith is neither well-understood nor well-drawn".
 Laura Leonard of Christianity Today, supports Clay's view and goes further to say "it was frustrating to see this one painful narrative represent Christian faith on OITNB, a show that masters other aspects of the melting pot so well", speaking about Doggett's background story and conflict with Chapman.
 Two critics for The A.V.
-Club also gave negative reviews of Doggett; Emily VanDerWerff says that "Pennsatucky never really comes together as a character in the same way as some of the others on the show" and Myles McNutt opted to criticize the storyline of the final episode of the first season specifically, saying that it "[treats] her like a cartoon villain instead of a real character".
+Club also gave negative reviews of Doggett; Emily St. James says that "Pennsatucky never really comes together as a character in the same way as some of the others on the show" and Myles McNutt opted to criticize the storyline of the final episode of the first season specifically, saying that it "[treats] her like a cartoon villain instead of a real character".
 Betsy Leondar-Wright accused the series' creators of classism and said that Doggett was an "outrageous Redneck stereotype".

 Doggett's rape storyline in the third season garnered much reaction, both positive and negative.
 Jada Yuan of Vulture described the rape scenes (both the one in the flashback and the one involving correctional officer Coates) as "heartbreaking" and praised episode director Jesse Peretz's decision to keep the camera focused on Manning during the scenes.
 Megan Vick praised the 'transformation' of the character of Doggett, calling it "the season's breakout storyline and performance".
 McNutt, who had been critical of Doggett in the first season, spoke positively about the rape storyline.